merishiii/Fynd/Readme.md

 .md is called markdown.
-It is a very lighter extention.
+It is a very lighter and very fast.